primejosamen/roboadvisor/README.md

    Data Inference flow:
 ![Data Inference flow](img/DataInference.jpeg)

-   * Users submits query through chatbot prompt, python microservice receives request on HTTP and generate an event to Confluent topic.
+   * Users submits query through chatbot prompt, python microservice receives request on HTTP and generate an event to Kafka topic.
    * Python-Kafka consumer receives chatbot request, query vector store (Elastic) using vector search and pass the information to OpenAI to get an answer.
-   * In the given answer, if there are any reference transactions mentioned, Confluent Flink enrich the answer using real time data from other private data sources.
+   * In the response provided, if tickers or benchmark indices are mentioned, the answer is enriched using real-time data from other private data sources..
-   * Once the answer is fully enriched, A Python-Kafka consumer receives the final response from topic and sends to chatbot using websocket.
+   * Once the answer is fully enriched, A Python-Kafka consumer receives the final response from topic and sends to roboadvisor using websocket.
-   * The final response is sinked to a data store to enable for analytical and auditing use cases.
-   * If the user question is already answered, workflow query the datastore and respond back to the chatbot.

-3. **Contextual Understanding**: The chatbot can understand the context of questions in relation to the document's content, making the interaction more meaningful and accurate.
-It can pull information, generate summaries, and provide insights based on the document's data.
+3. **Contextual Understanding**: The robo-advisor understands the context of the questions in relation to the content of the document and, in turn, combines it with market information if the prompt contains any reference to a stock ticker or market index.
+This makes the interaction more meaningful and accurate.

-## Demo-Video

 ## Demo Setup:

 ### Prerequisites
+It is important to mention that WebStorm was used as the IDE for development, due to personal preference, but the project can be run in any IDE of your choice.
 #### Tools
 * install git to clone the source https://git-scm.com/book/it/v2/Per-Iniziare-Installing-Git